tdhock/tdhock.github.io/_posts/2025-04-11-computational-research-organization.md

 Write what you expected the code to do, then write the result you observed on your system.
+Explain why the result you observed was not expected.

 Use a question mark to indicate that you would like a response.
 For example, is this a bug?
 I expected that the function should work